michelesr/michelesr.github.io/about.md

 web applications (mainly based on *Django Web Framework*), using *Ansible* as Configuration Management tool.

-I'm planning to move to London at the end of 2016, to find new exciting experencies.
-I'm also looking for a job there, so feel free to contact me!
+I'm planning to move to London at the end of 2016, and I'm looking for a job there, so please contact me if you have an open position!